cloudtnt-rcl/RCL.CloudTnT.Express.Installation/database/sqlserver.md

 ## Download

-- Download the executable files for creating the database tables
+- Download the executable file for creating the database tables

     - [Credential Web Wallet Database Executable](https://github.com/cloudtnt-rcl/RCL.CloudTnT.Express.Deployment/releases/download/V1.0/wallet-sqlserver-v1-windows.exe)
     - [Credential Issuer Database Executable](https://github.com/cloudtnt-rcl/RCL.CloudTnT.Express.Deployment/releases/download/V1.0/issuer-sqlserver-v1-windows.exe)

 - Save the file to a folder on your computer, eg. ``c:/cloudtnt``

-## Create the Database
+## Create or use an existing Database

-In your database server, create separate databases for the applications and assign a name for the databases: eg. ``cloudtntwalletdb``, ``cloudtntissuerdb``
+In your database server, use an existing database or create a new database to store the application's data.

 ## Run the executable